IMGE Study: Did Gmail Send Republican Emails to Spam in 2022?

 With over 1 billion active users, Gmail is an email service provider that marketers cannot afford to ignore when it comes to inbox placement.

 But Gmail’s filter is notorious for being among the strictest out there.
-If you haven’t considered Gmail deliverability issues at all, it’s time to acknowledge that you’re probably missing out on critical engagement opportunities with a significant chunk of your audience.
+If you haven’t considered the need to improve Gmail deliverability, it’s time to acknowledge that you’re probably missing out on critical engagement opportunities with a significant chunk of your audience.
 Gmail is widely used, and if you aren’t targeting it with specific solutions, it’s going to affect your bottom line.

 So what is a marketer to do?
 The IMGE team has you covered.
 Here are the steps you’ll need to take to improve Gmail deliverability.

 Gmail’s filters are strict, but there is a proven way to build sender trust: repeatedly send emails with high open rates.
 But how?
 Having your Gmail users mixed in with the rest of your email addresses can artificially depress your open rates.
 That’s why email marketers here at IMGE deploy all content to at least two distinct segments: Gmail and non-Gmail.

 Before truly dealing with your Gmail deliverability problems, you must increase your sender reputation as much as possible over a period of a few weeks.
 By separately segmenting Gmail and non-Gmail users, you ensure a maximum open rate from the Non-Gmail segment – and, critically, begin the process of building up your sender reputation in the eyes of Google.